-- 1 See the end of millennium survey of Malaysia's four Prime Ministers in the Malay newspaper, Ultisan Malaysia, 31 December 1999, p.
-25. The Prime Ministers were described as follows: Tunku Abdul Rahman Bapa Kemedekam (Father of Independence).
-Tun Abdul Razak Hussein Bapa Pembangunan (Father of Development), Tun Hussein Onn Bapa Perpaduan (Father of Solidarity), and Datuk Seri Dr Mahathir Mohamad Bapa Pemodenan (Father of Modernization). - 2 Cynthia H. Enloe, Multi-Ethnic Politics: The Case of Malaysia, Research Monograph Scries, Centre for South and Southeast Asia Studies, University of California, Berkeley, California, August 1970, p.
+- See the end of millennium survey of Malaysia's four Prime Ministers in the Malay newspaper, Utusan Malaysia, 31 December 1999, p.
+25. The Prime Ministers were described as follows: Tunku Abdul Rahman Bapa Kemerdekaan (Father of Independence), Tun Abdul Razak Hussein Bapa Pembangunan (Father of Development), Tun Hussein Onn Bapa Perpaduan (Father of Solidarity), and Datuk Seri Dr Mahathir Mohamad Bapa Pemodenan (Father of Modernization). - 2 Cynthia H. Enloe, Multi-Ethnic Politics: The Case of Malaysia, Research Monograph Series, Centre for South and Southeast Asia Studies, University of California, Berkeley, California, August 1970, p.
 1. - 3 Ibid., p.
 35. - 4 Reinhard Bendix, Nation-Building and Citizenship (Berkeley: University of California Press, 1964), pp. 89-90.
 He cites T.H.
-Marshall's Citizenship and Social Class and summartizes the latter's threefold typology of rights of citizenship as follows: "- civil rights such as fiberty of person, freedom of speech, thought and faith, the right to own property and to conclude valid contracts, and the right to justice'; political rights such as the franchise and the right of access to public office; social rights ranging from 'the right to a modicum of economic welfare and security to the right to share to the full in the social heritage and to live the life of a civilized being according to the standards prevailing in the society'."
+Marshall's Citizenship and Social Class and summarizes the latter's threefold typology of rights of citizenship as follows: "- civil rights such as 'liberty of person, freedom of speech, thought and faith, the right to own property and to conclude valid contracts, and the right to justice'; - political rights such as the franchise and the right of access to public office; - social rights ranging from 'the right to a modicum of economic welfare and security to the right to share to the full in the social heritage and to live the life of a civilized being according to the standards prevailing in the society'."
 See Bendix, ibid., p.
 92. The essay referred to is reprinted in T.H.
 Marshall, Class, Citizenship and Social Development (New York: Doubleday & Co., 1964), pp. 71-72. - 5 Dato' Abdullah Ahmad, Tengku Abdul Rahman and Malaysia's Foreign Policy, 1963-1970 (Kuala Lumpur: Berita Publishing Sdn.
 Bhd, 1985), pp. 21-22.
-In this chapter, I shall use this work to represent the views of of the Malay "exclusivist' group, whom the Tunku later identified as "ultras" identical to the term which was used earlier by Singapore leader, Lee Kuan Yew, who also faced criticisms from this group after he brought Singapore into Malaysia from 1963 to 1965.
-Individuals who were later identified as "ultras" by both the Tunku and Lee were Dato Syed Nasir Ismail, Dato Syed Jaafar Albar and Dr Mahathir Mohammed.
+In this chapter, I shall use this work to represent the views of of the Malay "exclusivist" group, whom the Tunku later identified as "ultras" identical to the term which was used earlier by Singapore leader, Lee Kuan Yew, who also faced criticisms from this group after he brought Singapore into Malaysia from 1963 to 1965.
+Individuals who were later identified as 'ultras' by both the Tunku and Lee were Dato Syed Nasir Ismail, Dato Syed Jaafar Albar, Dr Mahathir Mohammed and a young student leader named Anwar Ibrahim.
 Their names will crop up again later in this and other chapters. - 6 K.J.
 Ratnam, Communalism and the Political Process in Malaya (Kuala Lumpur: University of Malaya Press, 1967), p.
-1. - 7 See the interesting discussion of the negotiations in Tan Liok Ee, The Politics of Chinese Education in Malaya (Shah Alam: Oxford University Press, 1996). - 8 The official termination was not only for political reasons to score a psychological victory over the communists, but was also necessitated by economic and

-- and not "war" was due to such considerations.
+1. - 7 See the interesting discussion of the negotiations in Tan Liok Ee, The Politics of Chinese Education in Malaya (Shah Alam: Oxford University Press, 1996). - 8 The official termination was not only for political reasons to score a psychological victory over the communists, but was also necessitated by economic and commercial considerations.
+For instance, insurance companies had different policies and premiums to cover situations like "emergency," "war" or "peacetime" periods.
+One of the reasons the period was called an "emergency" and not "war" was due to such considerations.